sandialabs/suncal/doc/Manual/manual.md

 Finally, the **Notes** tab contains a field for entering your own information to save with the calculation, and the **Settings** tab allows entry of the number of Monte Carlo samples and the random number generator seed.
 A seed of "None" will be randomized on every run.

+#### Entering Units

+The Measurement Model and Measured Quantites tables allow entry of measurement units.
+If omitted, units will be treated as dimensionless.
+Otherwise, the entered unit name will be interpreted as a measurement unit.
+Many common units and prefixes are recognized either as abbreviations or full names.
+For example, "meter", "m", "uF", "m/s^2", "kPa" are all recognized units (corresponding to meter, meter, microfarad, meter-per-second-squared, and kilopascal)
+To check unit compatibility and dimensionality, use the **Check Units** function from the **Uncertainty** menu.
+The **Units Converter** option in the **Tools** menu provides basic unit name recognition and conversion.
+Custom units can also be defined in the **Preferences** menu.

+Uncertainties do not necessarily need to be the same units as their input variables, for example a nominal value could be in meters with uncertainty in millimeters.
+Conversions will happen automatically to produce a result in the units specified in the Measurement Model table.

 ### Outputs